 - Butter: Be sure to use unsalted butter.

 - Milk: Use any fat percentage of milk or buttermilk.

 - Salt: Most of my recipes use kosher salt, but in this recipe, it is best to use iodized salt (table salt.)

-- Start with room temperature butter and eggs–this is key to a tender quick bread recipe.
+- Start with room temperature butter and eggs.
+This is key to a tender quick bread recipe!

 - With a hand-held mixer or stand mixer, cream together butter, eggs, and sugar together until light in color and fluffy.

 - Bake for 50-60 minutes at 350 degrees or until the bread is set.
-You can test this by inserting a toothpick–when it comes out dry your bread is done baking.
+You can test this by inserting a toothpick--when it comes out dry your bread is done baking.
 Or you can gently touch the top of the bread, if it springs back, it is ready.

 - While the bread is baking, whisk together lemon juice and sugar until a simple syrup is formed.
-PRO TIP: I find it extremely helpful to microwave my lemon before juicing–this gets the juices flowing plus the warm lemon juice helps to dissolve the sugar.

-- Once your lemon bread is done baking, place on a cooling rack and immediately poke holes into the bread using a wooden or metal skewer, halfway down the loaf.
+- Once your lemon bread is done baking, place it on a cooling rack and immediately poke holes into the bread using a wooden or metal skewer, halfway down the loaf.